Specialized Skills Training

 Additional Skill Identifier (ASI)

 The ASI is the sixth and seventh characters of the MOSC.
 It identifies skills requiring formal school training or other criteria specified in DA Pam 611-21.
 The sixth and seventh characters of the MOSC will contain "00" when the Soldier is not qualified for an ASI.
-ASIs show additional skills, training, and qualification a Soldier may possess, in addition to his/her Military Occupation Specialty (MOS ).
+ASIs show additional skills, training, and qualification a Soldier may possess, in addition to his/her Military Occupation Specialty (MOS).
 ASI schools include non-military occupation specialty, or MOS, specific education.
-Since ASI refers to Additional Skill Identifiers, that means any eligible Soldier may attend the school to expand his knowledge.
+Since ASI refers to Additional Skill Identifiers, which means any eligible Soldier may attend the school to expand his knowledge.
 For example, a female human resources Soldier can attend Airborne school alongside a male wheeled vehicle mechanic.
 Although these Soldiers may be unlikely to use Airborne training when they return to their home units, they are welcome to take the course.
 The Army's other specialty ASI schools are Air Assault, Sapper, Pathfinder, Special Forces, Delta Force and Ranger.
 The Army does not allow female Soldiers to attend Special Forces, Delta Force and Ranger schools.

 An example of an MOS specific ASI is ASI C5 (Court Reporter), which is issued only to Soldiers in MOS 27D (Legal Specialist).
 Other ASI's can be awarded to Soldiers in any MOS.
 An example of this would be ASI P5, "Master Fitness Trainer."